kolkhis/prolug-coursework/unit7_worksheet.md

 ## Notes During Lecture/Class:

-* How do we update?
-    * RedHat-based systems:
-        * `dnf`: `yum update`
-    * Debian-based systems:
-        * `dpkg`: `apt update`/`apt upgrade`

-For stateful nodes in enterprise:
-* You want to use a controlled internal repo for patching.
-* You download the software repos and then mirror it (mirrored internal controlled repo).
+Misc notes:

 You shouldn't update the kernel unless you're ready to reboot that box.
-The kernel is never actually updated.
-It installs the new kernel, and then moves over to that kernel.
+The kernel is never actually "updated."
+The system installs the new kernel, and then moves over to that kernel, rather than updating the kernel in-place.

----

-* When do we update?
-    * Stateful nodes need to be patched.
-        * This is because
-    * Stateless nodes don't get patched.
-The node will live its full life, and will come up with a new image (which may be patched).

-Where are software packages stored?
-When were they last updated?
-What files are brought in by the package?

 ---